-The large block of the soap base is smooth and silky, and it cuts easily with a kitchen knife.
-Slice the soap base into strips, then cubes, and place them inside the microwave safe measuring cup.
+- The large block of the soap base is smooth and silky, and it cuts easily with a kitchen knife.
+First, slice the soap base into strips, then cubes, and place them inside the microwave safe measuring cup.

-Melt in the microwave in 30 second increments, stirring well in between to ensure that the soap is completely melted.
+2. Next, melt in the microwave in 30-second increments, stirring well in between to ensure that the soap is completely melted.
 It took three 30 second heatings for each batch to 100% melt.
 My pyrex measuring cup was only big enough to melt half of the soap at one time, so I ended up making 2 batches out of the 2 lbs of soap base.

-Once all of that is stirred well, pour it into the soap mold and let sit for at least 45 minutes to cool.
-The 2 lbs of soap exactly fits to make 12 bars using this mold.
+5. Once all of that is stirred well, pour it into the soap mold and let sit for at least 45 minutes to cool.
+The 2 lbs of soap exactly fit to make 12 bars using this mold.

-I found some burlap and purple raffia that I had in my craft stash to wrap around the soap.
-I also had some brown flower tape that I found in the Walmart clearance section.
+6. I found some burlap and purple raffia that I had in my craft stash to wrap around the soap.
+While shopping at Walmart (clearance section) I stumbled upon adorable brown flower tape.
 I also like to use these made-over cookie tins to hold the soaps when giving them as a gift.
 This is great for Christmas, Mother’s Day, teacher gifts – so many possibilities with this! 🙂

 I also have this great free printable soap label sheet!
 Just fill out the form below and you will get the PDF sent right into your inbox!
 Then you can click, print and cut out these labels to wrap around and add to your lavender soap for a more polished look of your handmade soap!

 If you decide to make your own, I’d love to see some pictures and hear about your experience!
 This is a very versatile homemade soap recipe where you can add different scents and experiment with creating your own custom bar of soap!